GradualQuanta/minichain/README.md

  sh ./install.sh
  ```

-B. running a shell script :
+B. running the script form the web (curl) :

  Directly execute the /bin/sh [shell script][2] from [github][3] or from [IPFS][2]
  ```sh